“God, I have so much work to do!”

 “I can’t help with the new project.
 I barely have enough time to do all the work for the other projects.”

 Tell me if those statements aren’t common in your team.
 Oftentimes, especially when managing a number of different projects, the marketing team’s resource allocation gets way too out of hand.
-The worst part is that on paper, everything is scheduled and planned neatly, which leads marketing managers to think that they have enough time and recourses to undertake a few more projects.
+The worst part is that on paper, everything is scheduled and planned neatly, which leads marketing project managers to think that they have enough time and recourses to undertake a few more projects.

 But in reality, it turns out that every single team member is somehow allocated more than 100% of their time, with the exception of this one guy who has almost no work to do.
 Wrong resource allocation leads to complexities in the workplace, as well as tons of missed opportunities that could otherwise be turned into tangible profit.